-Try Oulipo and Never Have Writer’s Block Again
+Try Oulipo Techniques and Cure Your Writer’s Block

 Oulipians are rats who build the labyrinth from which they will try to escape.— Raymond Queneau, Oulipo cofounder